What is PMS (Premenstrual Syndrome)?

 PMDD Natural Treatment

-In addition to acupuncture, the following herbs and lifestyle changes have been shown to improve the symptoms of PMDD.
+In addition to acupuncture and other PMDD or PMS natural treatment like moxibustion, the following herbs and lifestyle changes have been shown to improve the symptoms of PMDD.

 - Oxaloacetate/Vitamin C has been shown to relieve cramps and depression associated with PMS and PMDD